Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 🔄

-24/7 Operation via Hot-Swap Batteries
+24/7 Operation via Self-Swapping Batteries

-AEON features an automatic battery swapping mechanism that enables continuous operation without downtime for charging.
+AEON features an automatic self-swapping battery mechanism that enables continuous operation without downtime for charging.
 Each battery pack lasts approximately 4 hours.
 This is a critical requirement for industrial 24/7 manufacturing environments that most humanoid competitors cannot match.

 AEON Use Cases